gnosisguild/zodiac/docs/tutorial-build-a-module/01_setup.md

 `Button.sol` is a silly little contract with one function, `pushButton()`, which increments a counter, `pushes`.
 The `pushButton()` function is only callable by the contracts "owner", which will be our Gnosis Safe.

 `MockSafe.sol` is a mock of the Gnosis Safe that we'll use for simplicity as we build and test in our local environment.
-Later we'll replace it with a real Gnosis Safe on a public test network to make sure our really works.
+Later we'll replace it with a real Gnosis Safe on a public test network to make sure our module really works.

 `MyModule.sol` is where you'll be adding your own code to control our Gnosis Safes and make it push the button in our `Button.sol` contract.